GauriJagatap/GauriJagatap.github.io/_pages/about.md

 March 2022: I will be giving a [talk](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=73003) at the SIAM conference on Imaging Science on March 23.

 February 2022: Our [paper](https://arxiv.org/abs/2102.12643) on Inverse Imaging using Generative Priors has been accepted to ICASSP 2022!

-January 2022: We have [openings](https://careers.dolby.com/job/San-Francisco-Deep-Learning-Researcher-CA-94101/822236600/) in our team, apply here!

-January 2022: I moved to the San Francisco Bay Area.
-Feel free to reach out to me if you're in the area!